Fundacion-de-Neurociencias/GeneForgeLang/examples/gfl-genesis/docs/project_plan.md

 ## Project Overview

-This document outlines the detailed plan for the GFL Genesis project: "Optimización de ARN Guía (gRNA) para la Edición Genómica de TP53 mediante Descubrimiento Guiado por IA con GeneForgeLang."
+This document outlines the detailed plan for the GFL Genesis project: "Optimization of Guide RNA (gRNA) for TP53 Gene Editing through AI-Guided Discovery with GeneForgeLang."

 ## Project Timeline